MMB-UPM/ndt_synthetic_data_hh/README.md

-# Codebase of the paper: “On the Applicability of Network Digital Twins in Generating Synthetic Data for Heavy Hitter Discrimination”
+# Code Repository for the Paper "On the Applicability of Network Digital Twins in Generating Synthetic Data for Heavy Hitter Discrimination"

 ## Table of Contents